Glenn Murcutt, Marika-Alderton house, Yirrkala Community, 1991-94. Photograph by Glenn Murcutt. Courtesy of the Pritzker Prize Jury Media Office 2002.

 - Aardvark: The RMIT Guide to contemporary Melbourne architecture

-- In the mind of an architect - transcripts from the ABC television series
+- ABC TV, In the Mind of the Architect- transcripts from the ABC television series

-- Headspace - ABC's online monthly arts and culture magazine
+- ABC, Headspace - online monthly arts and culture magazine

 - Pritzker Architecture Prize Laureate 2002 - Glenn Murcutt